dweev/fnbots/README.md

 -----

-<h1 align="center"\>FN WHATSAPP BOT</h1\>
+<h1 align="center">FN WHATSAPP BOT</h1>

 -----

 ## About The Project

-  * **This is an independent project and is NOT affiliated, endorsed, or supported by WhatsApp or Meta Platforms. using [Baileys](https://www.npmjs.com/package/baileys) library from the [WhiskeySockets/Baileys](https://github.com/WhiskeySockets/Baileys) GitHub repository.**
+  * **This is an independent project and is NOT affiliated, endorsed, or supported by WhatsApp or Meta Platforms.** It is built using the [Baileys](https://www.npmjs.com/package/baileys) library from the [WhiskeySockets/Baileys](https://github.com/WhiskeySockets/Baileys) GitHub repository.

 ### Core Philosophies

   * **Performance**: Heavy, blocking tasks (media processing, image generation, web scraping) are offloaded to a separate pool of worker threads, ensuring the main application remains non-blocking and highly responsive.
+Caching is handled by an in-memory Redis database for maximum speed.
   * **Stability**: The application is designed for high uptime with self-healing capabilities, including memory monitoring, connection health checks, and a graceful restart manager that prevents infinite crash loops.
   * **Modularity**: A file-based plugin system allows for easy addition and hot-reloading of commands without restarting the entire application, streamlining development and maintenance.